 There was a king named Vajashrava.
 His son was Nachiketa.
-Vajashrava arranged for a wonderful sacrifice at which he gave away all his wealth.
+Vajashravas arranged for a wonderful sacrifice at which he gave away all his wealth.

 Nachiketa asked, “Father, whom have you given me to?”

 His father did not reply, but Nachiketa kept asking again and again.
-At this, Vajashrava became angry and said, “I have given you to Yama.”
+At this, Vajashravas became angry and said, “I have given you to Yama.”

 Faithful to his father’s word, Nachiketa decided to go to Yama’s abode.
 The road was difficult, but Nachiketa got their and waited for three days to see Yama.
 No one return to the earth from Yama’s abode.
 But Yama was so pleased to have met Nachiketa that he granted him the boon that Nachiketa could return to the earth.
 Nachiketa however, had no desire to accept such a boon.
 Instead, he wanted to know from Yama the true nature of the atman.
 The instructions that Yama gave to Nachiketa have come to be known as the Yama Gita.